snadorp/ensime-sbt/README.md

 `project/plugins.sbt` because the decision to use ENSIME is per-user, rather than per-project.

+**BUG IN SBT: see https://github.com/sbt/sbt/issues/1592 if you get any problems about `error: value enablePlugins is not a member of sbt.Project`.**

 If you want to customise the output, create a file `project/ensime.sbt` which is ignored by SCM (or use `~/.sbt/0.13/ensime.sbt`), and customise like so: